What is the Champion Plan?

 How does the plan differ from others?

-The aim of the Champion Plan is to expand resources for individuals with substance use disorders rather than putting them behind bars – a plan similar to the groundbreaking approach put in place by the Gloucester Police Department and a program that launched in East Bridgewater.
+- The aim of the Champion Plan is to expand resources for addicts rather than putting them behind bars – a plan similar to the groundbreaking approach put in place by the Gloucester Police Department last year and a program that launched in October in East Bridgewater.
 Since starting last June, the Gloucester Police Department’s Angel initiative has helped place 400 people into treatment.
 In East Bridgewater, 35 people have been placed at treatment facilities.
 The Brockton plan has similarities to both programs.
-One difference, however, is that each person seeking help will be asked if he or she has served in the military.
+One difference, however, will be that each person seeking help will be asked if he or she has served in the military.
 Those eligible for VA care will be sent to Brockton’s Veterans Affairs Medical Center, freeing up a bed at another local treatment center.
 The VA hospital has an overnight treatment facility for mental health and substance abuse with 123 beds.